snowdriftcoop/snowdrift/GUIDE.md

 To stop the development site, press the Enter key.

-### Alternative option to run the site
+### Alternative development option

-We recommend `stack exec yesod devel` in almost all cases, but an alternate approach is to separately build with `stack build` and run the site with `stack exec Snowdrift Development`.
+We recommend `stack exec yesod devel` in almost all cases, but an alternate approach is to build with `stack build` and run the executable with `stack exec Snowdrift Development`.

-This method is *necessary* when updating extra binaries such as the payment processing script, the sdm database configuration script, or the email daemon.
+Using `stack build` is *necessary* when updating extra binaries such as the payment processing script, the sdm database configuration script, or the email daemon.

-When `stack build` is done, you can start the server with:

-    stack exec Snowdrift Development

-To stop the running server, press ctrl-C
+One you are running the executable with `stack exec Snowdrift Development`, you can stop it by pressing ctrl-C.

 Using the live test site
 ------------------------